JeremieTarantop/TikiData---Stade-de-Reims/README.md

 ![Pipeline](figures/pipeline.svg)

 The workflow was iterative.
 We engineered features, clustered the plays with K-means, watched the videos, discussed the outputs with club analysts, then went back and refined the representation.
-That loop *was* the project.
+That loop was key in this project.

 ![Iteration loop](figures/iteration_loop.svg)